 The military is aware of lead hazards - also see this APHC

 Factsheet.
 Lead can cause serious developmental and behavioral problems in children and fetuses of pregnant women.
-Primary sources are paints used on houses before 1978; if under newer paint exposures occur from chipping of dust during renovations.
+Primary sources are paints used on houses before 1978; if lead paint is covered by newer paint, exposure can still occur from chipping or dust during renovations.
 Some toys contain lead too.
 In some cases, drinking water may be contaminated.
+Recently, concerns have also been raised about lead and other heavy metals in baby food.
 Your doctor can perform a blood test to see if your child has lead poisoning.
+APHC posts the results of child blood lead testing from Army installations here.

 Medicine and Household Poisonings